 The Debut Dagger Award

 For over two decades the CWA has been encouraging new writing with its Debut Dagger competition for unpublished writers.
 The submissions are judged by a panel of top crime editors and agents, and the shortlisted entries are presented to publishers and agents.
-The Debut Dagger is open to anyone who has not yet had a full-length novel published by a traditional publisher and who at the time of the competition closing on 28 February has not got a contract with a publisher or literary agent.
+The Debut Dagger is open to anyone who has not had a full-length novel published by a traditional publisher and who at the time of the competition closing on the last weekday of February has not got a contract with a publisher or literary agent.

 The international competition is for: